 \section{Introduction}

-It is well-known since the 19th century that physical classical systems can be described by a {\it Poisson structure} on the space $M$ of configurations, which is a bilinear skew-symmetric map $\{\cdot,\cdot\}$ called the {\it Poisson bracket} on the space $C^\infty(M)$ of smooth functions on $M$ satisfying the Leibniz rule and the Jacobi identity.
+It is well-known since the 19th century that physical classical systems can be described by a {\it Poisson structure} on the space $M$ of configurations, which is a bilinear skew-symmetric map $\{-,-\}$ called the {\it Poisson bracket} on the space $C^\infty(M)$ of smooth functions on $M$ satisfying the Leibniz rule and the Jacobi identity.
 The classical dynamics, under a chosen {\it Hamiltonian} function $H\in C^\infty(M)$, of the observables $f\in C^\infty(M)$ in the system is governed by the Poisson bracket on $M$, through the following differential equation

 with some appropriate initial conditions.
-The Poisson structure also serves as the precursor to canonical Dirac quantization, in the sense that $\{\cdot,\cdot\}$ contributes to the quantum commutator $[\cdot,\cdot]$ to first order in the quantum deformation parameter (usually denoted by $\hbar$), hence Poisson geometry in general plays a central role in the understanding of various physical systems, both classical and quantum.
+The Poisson structure also serves as the precursor to canonical Dirac quantization, in the sense that $\{-,-\}$ contributes to the quantum commutator $[-,-]$ to first order in the quantum deformation parameter (usually denoted by $\hbar$), hence Poisson geometry in general plays a central role in the understanding of various physical systems, both classical and quantum.

-A manifold $M$ equipped with a Poisson structure $\{\cdot,\cdot\}$ together with the choice of a Hamiltonian $(M,\{\cdot,\cdot\},H)$ is called a {\it Hamiltonian system}.
+A manifold $M$ equipped with a Poisson structure $\{-,-\}$ together with the choice of a Hamiltonian $(M,\{-,-\}$, $H)$ is called a {\it Hamiltonian system}.
 A particularly special class of Hamiltonian systems has "enough" conserved quantities --- namely functions $f$ with $\dot f=0$ --- such that the dynamics of $H$ can be separately described completely on the level sets of these conserved quantities.
-More precisely, we call $(M,\{\cdot,\cdot\},H)$ {\it (completely) integrable} if there exist $n$-number of constants of motion $f_1,f_2,\dots,f_n$ in involution, namely $\{f_i,f_j\}=0$ for all $1\leq i,j\leq n$.
+More precisely, we call $(M,\{-,-\},H)$ {\it (completely) integrable} if there exist $n$-number of constants of motion $f_1,f_2,\dots,f_n$ in involution, namely $\{f_i,f_j\}=0$ for all $1\leq i,j\leq n$.
 If the Poisson structure is in fact non-degenerate, then this would imply $2n =\operatorname{dim}M$.
 This is because such a system $\{f_i\}_i$ of conserved quantities partitions the Poisson manifold into leaves that are invariant under the dynamics generated by $H$.

 Finding constants of motion is not an easy task, and integrable systems in general are difficult to characterize.
 To get a handle on them, the theory of {\it Lax pairs} had been developed \cite{Lax:1968fm,Bobenko:1989,book-integrable}.
-A Lax pair $(L,P)$ is a tuple of maps $M\rightarrow\mathfrak{g}$ into a Lie algebra $\mathfrak{g}$ such that, on an integral curve $\gamma:[0,1]\to M$ generated by the vector field $X_H= \{H,-\}$, the {\bf Lax equation} (here $t$ is the coordinate on $[0,1]$)
+A Lax pair $(L,P)$ is a tuple of maps $L,P:M\rightarrow\mathfrak{g}$ into a Lie algebra $\mathfrak{g}$ such that, on an integral curve $\gamma:[0,1]\to M$ generated by the vector field $X_H= \{H,-\}$, the {\bf Lax equation} (here $t$ is the coordinate on $[0,1]$)